egelloC · Crack the College Code

 The Common App + UC PIQ Prompt Decoder

-Get 12+ professional prompt breakdowns that instantly make your kid's approach to the Common App and UC PIQs look like the work of a $20,000 private consultant's client.
+Get 15 professional prompt breakdowns (every Common App prompt plus all 8 UC PIQs) that instantly make your kid's approach look like the work of a $20,000 private consultant's client.
 Skip 40+ hours of family debate over what 'describe a place where you feel content' actually means to an admissions reader, and start every essay with the exact prompt interpretations that admissions officers respond to.

 Included with your $27 vault